rustwasm/book/src/game-of-life/hello-world.md

-Anytime you make changes and want them reflected on [http://localhost:8080/](http://localhost:8080/), just re-run the `wasm-pack init` command within the `wasm-game-of-life` directory.
+Anytime you make changes and want them reflected on [http://localhost:8080/](http://localhost:8080/), just re-run the `wasm-pack build` command within the `wasm-game-of-life` directory.

 ## Exercises